vykuang/nba-stats-streamlit/docs/docker.md

   - host (VERY IMPORTANT, OTHERWISE DEFAULTS TO LOCALHOST AND UNABLE TO BE CONNECTED TO)
   - port

+  How does `docker-compose` change how envs are treated?

 - `RESOURCE_DOES_NOT_EXIST: Registered Model with name=nba-player-clusterer not found`
   No registered model to be found with `client.get_latest_versions()`.
 I need to check whether that registered model exists first.